 Since October 2023, after artsnb releases the results of its program competitions, general constructive comments and recommendations from the peer jury evaluation are available.
 Please note that these comments are summarized from the discussions in the peer jury meetings, and do not necessarily relate to every application submitted to that deadline.
 The goal of sharing this feedback is to provide some insight into the jurying process, and to strengthen future applications.

-Summary of the peer jury feedback from the September 1, 2023 - Artist in Residence competition
+Summary of the peer jury feedback from the November 1, 2023 competitions - Artist in Residence and Career Development programs